 The permits went through a transformation over time.
 The Barbarians and Crusaders whose players represented the states other than New South Wales and Queensland drifted away slowly because of many reasons but mainly because the other states wanted their own individual representation.
 The two organisations were replaced by a more competitive group called The Alliance whilst some states sent their own representative teams.

 In 2011 the landscape of the NTL changed with the introduction of the Elite 8 concept and The Alliance not only formed part of this new elite division but also participated in the Mens and Womens Open Divisions.
-To date the South Queensland Sharks are the most successful Club with nine Golden Boots Championships followed by the Sydney Scorpions with eight titles and the Sydney Metropolitan with six titles.
+To date the South Queensland Sharks are the most successful Club with ten Golden Boots Championships followed by the Sydney Scorpions with eight titles and the Sydney Metropolitan with six titles.

 Results History of Each Permit